brianfulle/brianfulle.github.io/index.md

 ## About Me

 Hi, my name is Brian Fullenbaum.
-I am a rising senior in the Lehigh Univerisity College of Business.
+I am a rising senior in the Lehigh University College of Business.
 I am pursuing a double major in Finance and Business Analytics and minoring in Data Science.

 <!-- Upload your own photo and change the path -->